Madison, New Jersey: Arts and culture

 Madison holds an annual event, Bottle Hill Day, during which the community is able to celebrate with games, food, music, and a variety of activities for as many as 20,000 participants.

 Madison is home to the Shakespeare Theatre of New Jersey, one of 25 professional theatres in the state.
 Serving 100,000 adults and children annually, it is New Jersey's only professional theatre company dedicated to Shakespeare's canon and other classic masterworks.
 The F.M.
 Kirby Shakespeare Theatre, the company's main stage, is a short walk from Madison's downtown shopping district.

 Madison is also home to the Museum of Early Trades and Crafts, a New Jersey history museum located in the historic downtown district.
 The building is listed on both the state and national registers of historic buildings.
 The museum houses a collection of more than 8,000 artifacts and is host to thousands of visitors each year, mostly school students on field trips.
+The museum was used as a filming location for the upcoming Adam Sandler Netflix film Grown Ups 3, where it was renamed to the "Mini Museum".

 In October 2017, it was announced that a long-lost sculpture by Auguste Rodin had been found in the Hartley Dodge Memorial.
 A student from Drew University, who had been hired to archive the art in the building, discovered the bust of Napoleon and reached out to the Comité Auguste Rodin in Paris to have it authenticated.
 A public viewing was held for locals before the statue was loaned to the Philadelphia Museum of Art.
 In 2023, a portrait of Abraham Lincoln, researched by the same Drew student, was placed on loan to the National Portrait Gallery.